josiest/songwriting/songs/Spanaway/lyrics.md

 ### Verse I

 So I find myself upon the end of
-The road I've been on
+This road I've been on
-And what a foolish thought that I
+Ooh, what a fool I was to think

-Could settle after long
+That I could settle after all
+The drifting of a vagabond
+Like me, Who'd believe it ~but for me

 But rent is due and I'm still looking
 For another job
-For the one I couldn't keep
+~For the one I couldn't keep
-Would have been the death of me
+~Would have been the death of me

 ### Pre-Chorus I

-~I look around and
+I look around and
-~All I see are strangers to me
+All I see are strangers to me
+And I wonder if there's any reason
+For me to be lingering

-There's nothing left here
+No there's nothing left here
-For me anymore and I know
+For me anymore, but I know

-That the answer's been
-~Sitting in front of me all along
-And I can't keep ignoring the
-Eventuality of going home
+~That beyond this dark horizon
+~There's an old and broken home
+With a name etched in the paint
+~That I've drowned away but now I face its ghost

 ### Chorus I